-The Every Student Succeeds Act (ESSA) allows a State Education Agency (SEA) to renew the Nita M. Lowey 21st Century Community Learning Center subgrants based on subgrantees' performance during the previous subgrant period [§4204(j)].
-According to United States Department of Education (US ED) pre-existing guidance, the renewability provision of ESSA may apply to subgrants awarded prior to July 1, 2017, with a limitation of "one time for one to five years, consistent with the terms of the original subgrant's performance period" [Renewability of Awards: Every Student Succeeds Act (ESSA) MS PowerPoint found at https://www2.ed.gov/programs/21stcclc/fag.html]
+The Every Student Succeeds Act (ESSA) allows a State Education Agency (SEA) to renew Nita M. Lowey 21st Century Community Learning Center subgrants based on subgrantees' performance during the previous subgrant period [§4204(j)].
+The renewability provision of ESSA may apply to subgrants one-time consistent with the terms of the original subgrant's performance period."